shulamitv/employee-practicum/README.md

 Employee Management System
 Welcome to our Employee Management System!
-This system is designed to streamline employee management tasks and provide a convenient user experience for administrators.
+This system is designed to streamline employee management and provide a convenient user experience for employees.

 Features
 Adding Employees: Easily add new employees to the system.